 The parity bit is calculated by doing an exclusive-or of all the data bits.
 If odd parity is used, the result of the exclusive or is inverted.
 The relation between the parity bit and data bits is as follows:

 The USART transmitter is enabled and configured by setting registers in the microcontroller.
-The baud rate, mode of operation and frame format must be set up once before doing any transmissions.
-If synchronous operation is used, the XCK pin will be overridden and used as transmission clock.
+The baud rate, mode of operation, and frame format must be set up once before doing any transmissions.
+If synchronous operation is used, the XCK pin will be overridden and used as a transmission clock.

 When the shift register is loaded with new data, it will transfer one complete frame at the rate given by the baud rate generator.